Short-Term Study Abroad Programs

 This four-week summer program is offered to students in any major who have completed at least two years of college-level German language.
 Students will complete four credits of an advanced German course taught by an LVC German language professor.

-The goal of this five-week study abroad program in Italy is to offer LVC students the opportunity to engage in the study of the philosophy of food and other topics of interest while encountering the culture, language, and lifestyle of Italy in the small, historic city of Perugia.
-Students will study at The Umbra Institute, a study abroad institution for American students and home of LVC’s semester study abroad program in Italy.
+The goal of this summer study abroad program in Italy is to offer LVC students the opportunity to engage with the culture, language, and lifestyle of Italy in the small, historic city of Perugia.

 This 4-week summer program offers students in any major the opportunity to complete six credits of coursework.
 Courses include an LVC faculty-led course titled “Business in the European Union” and an Intercultural Communications course taught by a Dutch faculty member.
 Excursions to the European Union Parliament building, Rotterdam Port, and local businesses.

 Poland is located in Central Europe and is full of natural beauty, rich history, and amazing food from the mountains, national parks and rugged coastlines.
 This very unique 3-week study abroad program will broaden participants’ knowledge about physical therapy and exercise sport services offered by various health care and sport facilities in Poland.
 The primary learning goal of the course aims to familiarize future healthcare and wellness providers with Eastern European organizations and functioning as an alternative to the US healthcare system.